 Evaluation Funds Expended (Resources) All student learning goals set in student Learning Achievement Plans have been fully evaluated by all class teachers during Grade Reflection.
-Students requiring intervention have been referred to LaST and goals to carry forth into 2020 have been recorded on SLAPs. \$74500 has been used in support of programs enabling grade reflection opportunities for staff throughout the year.
+Students requiring intervention have been referred to LaST and goals to carry forth into 2021. \$85 900 has been used in support of programs enabling grade reflection opportunities for staff throughout the year.
 Funds were supported through Socio Economic background funding A strong focus on individualized and differentiated learning has been set through the use of supplementary reporting in end of year cycle. and English Language proficiency.
-Evaluation of Grade Reflection structure by the teaching and executive staff has indicated the continued initiative has been highly successful in meeting individual student needs. and will be retained for 2020.
+Evaluation of Grade Reflection structure by the teaching and executive staff has indicated the continued initiative has been highly successful in meeting individual student needs. and will be retained for 2021.